JvstinNgvyen/dsMovie/README.md

 - GitHub for version control
 - Sublime as text editor

-Inference methods used with Scikit:
+Inference methods used with Sklearn:
-- Nearest neighbor model
+- KNeighbor: Nearest Neighbor model

 Future API:
 - The movieDB API for poster url images